Toyota Corolla review

-The Corolla is available in five-door Hatchback, four-door Saloon or Touring Sports estate versions.
-The hatch has a choice of six trim levels – Icon, Icon Tech, Design, the new GR Sport, Excel and the snappily titled Excel with Panoramic Roof.
+The hatch comes in one of five trim levels – Icon, Icon Tech, Design, the recently added GR Sport and Excel.
 The saloon is available with Icon, Icon Tech and Design trim, while the estate comes in Icon, Icon Tech, Design, Trek, GR Sport and Excel versions.

 There’s no doubt the Corolla faces a tough battle in a very competitive market segment, but then again it always has - and arguably never before with such a well-rounded and desirable .
 Family-favourite hatchbacks like the Volkswagen Golf, Ford Focus and Skoda Octavia are tough acts to follow, while excellent hybrid offerings like the Kia Niro, Hyundai Ioniq and Toyota’s own Prius all offer a great blend of practicality, comfort and economy.

 In this review